Miss E Clark - Teacher and Acting Assistant Headteacher

 Miss E Cammidge - Teaching Assistant

-Mrs N Bodill - Teaching Assistant and PPA/LT cover
+Mrs H Easton - Teaching Assistant and PPA/LT cover

-Please find below some information about the learning which is happening in Class 6.
+Please find below some information about the learning that is happening in Class 6.
 For more information, please find our termly 'Class Newsletters' below.

-We will also have set guided reading sessions each week where we will focus on refining key reading skills.
+We will also have three set guided reading sessions each week where we will read a range of extracts from a wide variety of genres and authors, focussing on refining key reading skills.

-This term, our topic will be The Victorians.
-We will be learning all about Queen Victoria and what it was like to live in Victorian times.
-Our DT topic will be linked to this as we will be researching and building Victorian Toys.
-In these sessions, we will be looking at mechanisms and how manipulating the materials can change the movement and pattern of the mechanism.
-We will then be researching, designing, creating and evaluating our own Victorian toys.
+This term, our topic will be World War 2.
+We will be learning all about World War 2 and what it was like to live through a war.
+Our art topic will be linked to this as we will be studying and painting in the style of L.S.
+Lowry.

 Children are expected to read at home at least 4 times a week which will be monitored during planner checks.
 It is still important for children to read to an adult, even if they are fluent readers.
 This will develop their comprehension skills.